 Thanks to the USS Potomac for hosting my family on a seasonal Santa Cruise.
 All opinions in this article are my own.

-Compared to many of the really crazy Christmas activities I've tried with my kids, I really enjoyed cruising the Oakland estuary aboard the USS Potomac with Santa Claus.
-If it is in your holiday outing budget, I recommend that you get tickets for the December 15th or December 21st voyage before they sell out.
+Compared to some of the Christmas activities I’ve tried with my kids, I really enjoyed cruising the Oakland estuary aboard the USS Potomac with Santa Claus.
+If it is in your holiday outing budget, I recommend that you get tickets for the December 10 or December 17 voyages before they sell out.

 What to expect on the USS Potomac Holiday Cruise with Santa

 The USS Potomac leaves the dock on time and takes a one-hour round-trip route along the Oakland estuary.
-Friendly elves circulate and are available to help you or be in pictures.
-You'll be treated to seemingly unlimited holiday cookies and cocoa while on board.
-Wine is also available for a suggested donation of $5.
+Friendly elves and volunteers circulate and are available to help you, share interesting factoids, and snap photos.

 Note to parents: The two Christmas cruising times are 3 pm and 5 pm (A.K.A. right before dinner or instead of dinner).
 My family picked the trip instead of dinner and lived to regret it.
 We got home just after our regular bedtime and had a quick breakfast-for-dinner after we were all sugared up.
 I'm sure you'll make the right choice for your family.